Skip to main content Skip to accessibility

 Responding flexibly

-Our staff are supported to resolve complaints as quickly and as simply as possible.
-We will be flexible in our approach to enhance accessibility for people making complaints or their representatives.
+Our staff are supported to resolve complaints as quickly as possible.
+We will be flexible in our approach to enhance accessibility for people making complaints and/or their representatives.

 We will assess each complaint on its merits and involve people making complaints and/or their representative in the process as far as possible.